 CEs must record the series of unique numbers on the cover of the voucher booklet received from TDA.
 If a sub-agency or FMA is used for the distribution of vouchers, they must record the voucher numbers received from the CE.
-Refer to Item 4212, Voucher Distribution, for more information.
+The eligibility specialist enters the voucher's unique numbers on the Participant Voucher Issuance Log at the time the vouchers are distributed.

-At the time of redemption by WIC participants, farmers and FMAs should always make sure the vouchers are valid (see Item 4114, Voucher Reconciliation and Redemption and Item 4115, Voucher Reimbursement/Submission Deadlines).
+At the time of redemption by SFMNP participants, farmers and FMAs should always make sure the vouchers are valid (see Item 4114, Voucher Reconciliation and Redemption and Item 4115, Voucher Reimbursement/Submission Deadlines).
 The redeemed vouchers must be kept in a safe place.